google/kratu/kratuTutorial.md

 In addition, we want to format our values properly, and we want to display the images of the models.

-We would also want to make the user able to toggle which columns he cares about.
+We would also want to make the user able to toggle which columns s/he cares about.

 To do this, we need to add a bit of javascript:
 First, let's update our report definition, so that Kratu knows that we will use a Javascript file to tell Kratu how each signal should be interpreted: